0

 What is TruGround and how can it be used?

 TruGround is a unique XDAQ™ feature that maintains separated ground nodes and the corresponding electrical paths.
 On the animal side, there are unique grounds for signals and earth grounds that are connected to the connector shield.
-These ground nodes are also accessible from the ground panel in the back of the XDAQ™.
+These ground nodes are also accessible from the ground panel behind the XDAQ™.

 Leave a comment